ayyoubmaul/hadoop-docker/Readme.md

 ## End to end step by step to kick-off Airflow, Spark Cluster and Hadoop Cluster

 Please start everything from `run_cluster.sh` because the base image created from this step

+## Known problems

+* Not for production use, as authentication and security are missing.
+* OCI container images do not support `HEALTHCHECK`.
+Hence podman ignores this.
+* WARNING: HADOOP_PREFIX has been replaced by HADOOP_HOME.
+Using value of HADOOP_PREFIX.
+* `db init` is deprecated.
+Use `db migrate` instead to migrate the db and/or airflow connections create-default-connections to create the default connections.

 ## To Do